hassa963/TRskim/README.md

 which were written by the author and utilizes functions from other packages.
-The algorithm for decomposing the tandem repeats in `decomposeTRs` is based on the algorithm from a python library called TRviz (Park et al., 2023), and ChatGPT was used to dissect said algorithm and create a skeleton for how to implement something similar in R. The function also utilizes `Biostrings` by taking in `DNAString`s and `DNAStringSet`s and the function `matchPattern()` to identify where the motifs match in the allele.
-For `alignTRs`, ChatGPT was used to dissecting logic for aligning tandem repeats by motif.
-For `plotTR`, the ggplot function from `ggplot2`was used to generate a tile plot visualization of the tandem repeats and `reshape2` was used to format the dataframe. `cowplot` was also used to remove the legend from the plot for large data.ChatGPT was also used to debug code for all the functions and decipher how to generate visualization for the `plotTR` function.
+The algorithm for decomposing the tandem repeats in `decomposeTRs` is based on the algorithm from a python library called TRviz (Park et al., 2023), and Chat GPT was used to dissect said algorithm and create a skeleton for how to implement something similar in R. The function also utilizes `Biostrings` by taking in `DNAString`s and `DNAStringSet`s and the function `matchPattern()` to identify where the motifs match in the allele.
+For `alignTRs`, Chat GPT was used to dissecting logic for aligning tandem repeats by motif.
+For `plotTR`, the ggplot function from `ggplot2`was used to generate a tile plot visualization of the tandem repeats and `reshape2` was used to format the data frame. `cowplot` was also used to remove the legend from the plot for large data.Chat GPT was used to debug code for all the functions and decipher how to generate visualization for the `plotTR` function.
+Testing was also assisted by Chat GPT.

 ## References